 Double degrees offers double degrees with institutions in Germany, Austria, Canada, Romania and Morocco.

 The most common areas where graduates find work are:

 - in HVAC equipment installation companies (project engineer),

-- in engineering offices, or with project owner or project management assistance firms (design engineer)
+- in engineering offices or consultancies, or with project owner or project management assistance firms (design engineer)

 - in energy services, operating or maintenance companies

 - with HVAC equipment manufacturers (R&D engineer, marketing, etc.)

 - in energy production and distribution companies

 - in industrial companies (methods or works engineering working in energy management)

 - with local authorities (Energy-Climate/sustainable development project manager, territorial engineer, etc.)